maquinl/Microsoft-Copilot-Experience-pubsec/Instructions/Labs/Optional_Task_1_Create_an_image.md

 - **Generate a Marketing Slogan**:

-    With the mission of your new program in mind, use the following prompt to generate a marketing slogan that captures its purpose and resonates with the target audience:
+    With the mission of your new giving campaign in mind, use the following prompt to generate a marketing slogan that captures its purpose and resonates with the target audience:

     **Sample Prompt**

     ```text
-    Generate a catchy marketing slogan for our new program [program name] that highlights its unique value proposition and appeals to [target audience].
+    Generate a catchy marketing slogan for our new giving campaign [campaign name] that highlights its unique value proposition and appeals to [target audience/community].
     ```
     > [!NOTE]
     > Replace the text within brackets with your specific choice.